anchor-accord/website/index.md

     </div>
   </div>
   <p>
-    We specialize in stabilizing high-consequence, complex operations through grounded, real-world systems.
+    We specialize in stabilizing high-consequence, complex operations.
     We don't chase the latest cloud tool.
-We work with you to understand how your business actually runs, and cost effective strategies for improvement.
+We work with you to understand how your business actually runs, and deliver cost effective strategies for improvement.
   </p>
   <p>
-    Reactivity often creeps in slowly, in the form of late nights or one too many heroic catches.
+    Reactivity often creeps in slowly, in the form of late nights or heroic catches.
 We’ll help you reclaim control without disrupting the business to do it.
   </p>
   <details class="case-study">
     <summary>Case Study: Scaling, Stalled - How Invisible Infrastructure Debt Drains Product Momentum</summary>